Can you get a mortgage as a contract worker?

 Who can qualify for mortgages for contract workers?

-If you have been working as a contractor for a few years and have built up a good track record, and have a good credit score, it is worth speaking to a Mortgage Advisor who has experience of giving mortgages to contractors, so they can help you find the right product for you.
-First time contractors are not ideal from the perspective of a mortgage lender, but a few will consider lending.
-If you have a previous continuous history of employment in the same line of work, both permanent and contract, it will improve your chances of getting a mortgage.
+If you have been working as a contractor for a few years and have built up a good track record, and have a good credit score, it is worth speaking to a mortgage advisor who has experience of giving mortgages to contractors, so they can help you find the right product for you.
+These advisors can access specialist lenders who are more familiar with the nuances of contractor income, ensuring your application is assessed fairly and accurately.

 Typically, those applying for a mortgage as a contractor can get a mortgage provided their income meets the lender’s requirements.
-There are differences between lenders in terms of how they assess your income as a contract worker from zero hours contracts to fixed term contracts, professional contracts, CIS workers, IT contracts, rolling contracts, contracts through umbrella companies and locum professional contract.
+There are differences between lenders in terms of how they assess your income as a contract worker from zero hours contracts to fixed term contracts, professional contracts, CIS workers, IT contracts, rolling contracts, contracts through umbrella companies and locum professional contracts.

 If you don’t qualify for a mortgage from a typical lender, there are other options for you to consider.
-As specialist Mortgage Advisors, Greenacre Financial Services are here to help you with mortgages for contract workers.
-We understand how different types of pay work.
-We have access to lenders who can help if you are a limited company, a sole trader, fixed term or day rate.
+As specialist mortgage advisors, Greenacre Financial Services are here to help you with contractor mortgages.
+We specialise in finding solutions for clients with non-traditional employment structures, working closely with lenders who understand and value the flexibility of contract work.

-With the right support and advice from a mortgage broker, with experience in mortgages for contract workers, getting a mortgage can be achievable and stress free.
+With the right support and advice from a specialist mortgage broker, with experience in mortgages for contract workers, getting a mortgage can be achievable and stress free.

 What type of mortgages are available for contract workers?

-How much can I borrow as a contract worker?
+How much can I borrow as a Contract Worker?

 Permanent employees simply calculate up to four times their annual income.
 For example, if you’re earning £50,000 a year, you can borrow up to £200,000.